fearandesire/resolve-team/README.md

 ## 🧐 About
-Resolve Team is a sports team name resolver that returns to you the name of the team via fuzzy search, using FuseJS.
+Resolve Team is a sports team name resolver that returns to you the name or info of the team via fuzzy search, using FuseJS.
+Quickly take a nickname such as `BOS` to get the full name, `Boston Celtics` -- or receive the nicknames and colors of the team.

 This module was created as I was unable to locate anything similar, and had this implmented in an existing project.